Managing the study design

 Study designs are assigned to a study on a site level.
 The work on a site can only start when a study design version or revision has been assigned to that site.
 Without a design, there is no study configuration associated with the site.

-When the Study Designer has finished setting up a study design in Viedoc Design, and has published the study design, it becomes available in Viedoc Admin.
+When the Study Designer has finished setting up a study design in Viedoc Designer, and has published the study design, it becomes available in Viedoc Admin.
+At least one site should have been added to the study before a study design can be assigned.
 The Study Manager can then assign the study design to one or several sites in the study, and select an effective starting time for that design to be applied to the site.

-At least one site should have been added to the study, before a study design can be assigned.
 A design can be assigned to all sites at once, or to individual sites in the study.
-It is thus possible to assign different study design versions or revisions to different sites in the study.
+It is therefore possible to assign different study design versions or revisions to different sites in the study.
 Since study design versions or revisions are assigned to sites with a certain starting date, one site can have a certain study design version or revision assigned to it during a certain period of time, and another version or revision during another period of time.

 The Study design field in the Study details pages displays the active designs in the study, and whether there are any new design versions or revisions available.